 Sometimes also referred to as the Lal Darwaza, the archway lies bang in the middle of Bahadur Shah Zafar Marg, near the Feroz Shah Kotla stadium.
 Constructed during Sher Shah Suri’s reign, it is one of the 13 surviving gates in Delhi.
 Other notable gates like Delhi Gate, Ajmeri Gate, Kashmiri Gate, Mori Gate and Turkman Gate are not too far away & give one a vivid picture of how the Old Fort complex along with the city thriving inside was envisaged.
 The structure is a typical example of the Mughal architecture of that era, with trademark arches & window sills that brighten up the rather plain exterior.

-So here's the real story first.
-This place takes its name from the gruesome murder of three Mughal princes - sons of Bahadur Shah Zafar, who were stripped naked & shot at point blank range at the orders of British Major Hudson during the 1857 Revolt, who, fearing a mutiny by the crowd following the incident, gave the orders that would later lead to his own downfall
+So here's the real story - this place takes its name from the gruesome murder of three Mughal princes - sons of Bahadur Shah Zafar, who were stripped naked & shot at point-blank range on the orders of British Major Hudson during the 1857 Revolt, who, fearing a mutiny by the crowd following the incident, gave the orders that would later lead to his own downfall.

 Following the gory incident in 2002, the gate was shut off to the general public.
-A talk with the security guard there will assure you that nobody without a permit can enter that place except him.
-The Khooni Darwaza now lies desolate and tired, thoroughly haunted and traumatized by all that has happened here over the centuries, rendering it’s name bloody forever.
+A talk with the security guard there will assure you that nobody without a permit can enter that place.
+The Khooni Darwaza now lies desolate and tired, thoroughly haunted and traumatized by all that has happened here over the centuries, rendering its name bloody forever.

 With goosebumps and chills, we stand simply stunned at the gory, horrible events this ages-old monument has already witnessed!
-Go take a peek at this monstrosity.
+Go take a peek at this monstrosity if you dare.

 Location | Khooni Darwaza - Bahadur Shah Zafar Marg, Opposite Feroz Shah Kotla Stadium